Radiation Safety Committee - UTDPP1032

-- Assure that the University's use of ionizing radiations is in compliance with 25 TAC Chpt 289 Radiation Control in all respects, including licensing and registration, purchase, shipment, training, use, monitoring, disposal and transfer of radiation sources or source materials and radiation producing machinery, and maintenance of adequate records.
+- 2. Assure that the University's use of ionizing radiations is in compliance with 25 Texas Administrative Code Chapter 289 Radiation Control in all respects, including licensing and registration, purchase, shipment, training, use, monitoring, disposal and transfer of radiation sources or source materials and radiation producing machinery, and maintenance of adequate records.
 The Committee will recommend qualified persons individually for inclusion in the University's license to use ionizing radiation.

 - Recommend a Radiation Safety Manual for approval by the Texas Department of State Health Services and subsequent issue by the University, recommending timely revisions to keep its provisions appropriate for the University's use of radiations.

-- Respond to any safety issues involving the use of radiations which may be communicated to the Committee by the University Safety and Security Council or by academic or administrative authorities.
+- Respond to any safety issues involving the use of radiation which may be communicated to the Committee by the University Safety and Security Council or by academic or administrative authorities.